micheleangioni/message-board/readme.md

 The Message Board package includes a Notification system out of the box.

-In order to use it, you need to add the `Notifable` trait to your User model.
+In order to use it, first of all you need to add the appropriate Service Provider in the `app.php` conf file under the providers array

+    'MicheleAngioni\MessageBoard\NotificationsServiceProvider'

+You then need to add the `Notifable` trait to your User model like in the following example

     <?php